Situated on Malta’s Grand Harbour, Birgu is a great place to visit if you want to avoid the crowds.

 This is a popular swimming spot among locals.
 If you decide to go for a dip, make sure to remain within the bathing lines as small boats are constantly sailing in and out of the bay.

 Like many other places in Malta, Birgu is home to several churches, each having its own story and charm.

-Two other churches are situated right next to St. Lawrence – the Oratory of St. Joseph and the Oratory of the Holy Cross.
+There are two other churches next to St. Lawrence – the Oratory of St. Joseph and the Oratory of the Holy Cross.